LaunchCodeEducation/lchs/src/chapters/html/background.rst

    Even two devices linked together form a network.

-Different schools, businesses, homes, libraries, coffee shops, etc. all create their own separate networks whenever they link their devices together.
-If we connect two of these networks, say a school and a library, then devices from one network can communicate with devices on the other.
+Different schools, businesses, homes, libraries, coffee shops, etc. all create their own separate networks.
+If we connect two of these, say a school and a library, then devices from one network can communicate with devices on the other.
 If we add another network to the school-library connection, then we increase the resources available to all of the devices in all of the networks.

-When a network includes something that can communicate with the outside world, then it can join forces with others.
+When a network includes a device that can communicate with the outside world, then it can join forces with others.
 All of these different networks, connected together, form the **internet**.